emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 * [The Ember Hot Seat][17]: A regular podcast brought to you by DeVaris Brown.
   It regularly features members of the Ember Core Team and prominent members of the Ember community.
-* [EmberWatch][23]: Owain Williams's EmberWatch Twitter account and website will keep you up-to-date on the latest projects and news.
+* [EmberWatch][23]: Philip Poot's EmberWatch Twitter account and website will keep you up-to-date on the latest projects and news.
-* [Ember Weekly][24]: Also by the inimitable Owain Williams, Ember Weekly packs all the Ember news that's fit to print into your inbox every week.
+* [Ember Weekly][24]: Ember Weekly, curated by the inimitable Owain Williams, packs all the Ember news that's fit to print into your inbox every week.
 * And way more projects.
 Keep an eye out on this blog, or follow us on the official @emberjs Twitter account.
 We plan to feature more projects like these in the future.